bids-standard/bids-specification/src/common-principles.md

 `sourcedata/raw`, **and only the `sourcedata/raw` subdirectory** is a BIDS-compliant dataset among `sourcedata/` subfolders.
 The subdirectories of `derivatives` MAY be BIDS-compliant derivatives datasets (see [Non-compliant derivatives](#non-compliant-derivatives) for further discussion).
-The above example is a fully compliant BIDS dataset, providing a convention useful for organizing source, raw BIDS, and derived BIDS data while maintaining overall BIDS compliance.
+The above example is just a convention useful for organizing source, raw BIDS, and derived BIDS data while maintaining BIDS compliance of the raw data directory.
 When using this convention it is RECOMMENDED to set the `SourceDatasets` field in `dataset_description.json` of each subdirectory of `derivatives` to: